 The inspiration for some of my stories has come from real life events; others grew from the mere seed of an idea.
 If there is any common denominator among my books, I think it’s the examination of how we fit into this world, what it means to be human, and how we react to the challenges of life and love.
 I hope you will enjoy the characters in my stories as much I’ve enjoyed creating them. ~ Cynthia

-Let me know what you think of Girl Trap, or any of my other books.
-I always welcome in reader feedback!
-As I work my way through the publishing process, I’m well into the fourth book in the series – no title as of yet, but I will keep you posted!
+And please let me know what you think of Madeline’s adventures, or any of my other books.
+I always welcome reader feedback!
+As I work my way through the publishing process for the latest sleuthing installment, I’m already scheming on ways to challenge Madeline and Mike in the fifth book in the series!